 Gone are the days when mobile was only useful for making and receiving calls or writing texts.
 Today’s era is nearly surviving on connections through the telephone, which has simplified communication by bringing people who are miles away closer through a phone.
 Because this device is so important, let us discuss how to fix a hacked Android phone.

-It is easy to hack a phone it is not well secured.
+It is easy to hack a phone if it is not well secured.
 However, you can bar hackers from accessing your device by installing an antivirus app for security.
-Fixing a hacked device is possible, while from the point of view, the walls created by security apps are dangerous.
-Perhaps you are unaware of phone hacking its effects, especially if you have not been there.
+Fixing a hacked device is possible, but from a point of view, the walls created by security apps are dangerous.
+Perhaps you are unaware of phone hacking and its effects, especially if you have not been there.

 Today a mobile phone is handy as it is equipped with all IT necessities.
-So, user’s store all their private information within like credit card details, passwords, email accounts, documents, among others.
-If this information lands in hackers hands, then the user is in trouble.
+So, users store all their private information like credit card details, passwords, email accounts, and documents, among others.
+If this information lands in hackers’ hands, then the user is in trouble.

 Keep hackers away and also learn how to keep your Android device safe from this post.
 You may be unaware that it is hacked, but this post helps you detect if your phone is hacked and how to restore and secure it.